 Happy campers and their families are your greatest advocates.
 They’ll sing your praises to other families and help you grow enrollment – organically.
 In fact, a clever referral campaign can be the secret to full enrollment next summer.

-But beyond a boost to your word-of-mouth buzz, having a pipeline of lifelong campers in your network helps you grow your business in other areas.
+But beyond a boost to your word-of-mouth buzz, having a pipeline of lifelong camp counselors in your network helps you grow your business in other areas.

 Bottom line, that sort of advocacy is worth its weight in gold.